Equity and Inclusion Group

 Manager of Environmental Services

 Jason Myree is the Director of the Environmental Services Department.
 He is responsible for the fiscal management and planning within the department and ensures that every building at Stetson is cleaned and sanitized for our students, faculty, and staff.
 Myree has a BA from Kentucky State University as well as a Master of Divinity and Doctor of Divinity from the Tennessee School of Religion.
-He lives with his wife Jauwana and is the father of eight children, the head coach of the AAU West Volusia Hatters football team ages 14 years and up, a veteran of United States Army, and a licensed and ordained minister.
+He lives with his wife Jauwana and is the father of eight children, the head coach of the AAU West Volusia Hatters football team ages 14 years and up, a veteran of the United States Army, and a licensed and ordained minister.

 DD, Tennessee School of Religion